-DCCSound offers authentic sound projects, made in Australia, to suit ESU LokSound V4 decoders.
+DCCSound is an authorised ESU stockist and we offers authentic sound projects, made in Australia, to suit ESU LokSound decoders.
+3 easy options:

-Access to an ESU LokProgrammer is required.
-Simply read out the serial number from your decoder using the LokProgrammer and we can email the desired sound project for downloading to your model!
+2) U-program your own ESU LokSound V4 decoder: simply email us of the decoder's serial number from your decoder using a LokProgrammer and we will email the desired sound project for downloading to your model

-Alternatively you supply the decoder and we load the sounds.
-Visit the Sound projects page to see our ever expanding library of projects.
+Visit the Sound projects page to see our ever expanding library of projects (over 60 unique projects).

 DCCSound's projects now include the same great features as our Full Throttle equipped diesel ones do, including: